adrianlshaw/MapBuilder/README.md

     * 1.6 and above.
 GPS is mandatory.
 * What kind of screen size do you support?
     * In theory, any!
 It was designed with any screen size in mind.
 You can use it on a tablet, if you wish!
+* I want to try it out now!
+    * Download the APK binary above and copy it onto your Android phone.
+Remember to allow for third party apps in your security settings.
+This is very much like Beta software.
+It has only been tested by me.
+I've tried to make it robust, so if you find any bugs, please let me know!